See

 • Yanase no Yu Hot Spring

-The plentiful hydrogen carbonate ion in this hot spring is known to soften and clarify skin.
+The plentiful hydrogen carbonate ion in this hot spring is known to soften and clarify the skin.

 • Kitagawamura Hot Spring